d-silu/LearnSnowflake/snowflake-definitive-guide/chapter3-notes-3-tables-1.md

 - Hybrid tables support the new Unistore workload.

-- Snowflake temporary tables only exist within the session in which they were created and are frequently used for storing transiory data such as ETL data.
+- Snowflake temporary tables only exist within the session in which they were created and are frequently used for storing transitory data such as ETL data.

 - Snowflake External tables gives the ability to directly process or query the data that exists elsewhere without ingesting it into Snowflake, including data that lives in a data lake.